Dre Campbell Farm

-Throughout the summer months, you may find plenty of fresh fruits and vegetables.
+You may find plenty of fresh fruits and vegetables throughout the summer.
 Local farmers’ markets and even your backyard garden may have an abundance.

-Unfortunately, as the season draws to a close, many of those seasonal treats are no longer available.
+Unfortunately, many seasonal treats are no longer available when the season ends.
 Or, you may have an overabundance of produce during the season and fear they may spoil.

 So, how do you store vegetables and fruits for a long time?

 Don’t worry!
-You can enjoy the bounty of the season year-round with these easy methods for preserving fruits and vegetables at home.
+You can enjoy the season’s bounty year-round with these easy methods for preserving fruits and vegetables at home.

 1. Drying (Dehydrating)